MicrosoftDocs/visualstudio-docs/docs/extensibility/visualstudio.extensibility/extension-guides/output-window/output-window.md

 If your project already contains such a class, you only need to add the line that sets the `ResourceManager` property.

+> [!NOTE]
-**Note:** Make sure that the `MyExtension` class is in the same namespace as the `MyStrings` resource class, which defaults to the name of the project, unless you have overridden it.
+> Make sure that the `MyExtension` class is in the same namespace as the `MyStrings` resource class, which defaults to the name of the project, unless you have overridden it.

 ### Add the initialization code